 These mirrors are heated to melt frost or ice.
 This feature is activated whenever you turn on the rear window defroster.
-Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.
+Refer to "Rear Window Features" in "Understanding the Features of Your Vehicle" for further information.

-Vanity Mirror - If Equipped
+Illuminated Vanity Mirrors - If Equipped

-A vanity mirror is attached to the inside face of the sun visor.
-To use the mirror, rotate the sun visor downward and flip the mirror cover upward.
+An illuminated vanity mirror is on each sun visor.
+To use the mirror, lower the sun visor and rotate the mirror cover upward.
+The lights will turn on automatically.
+Closing the mirror cover turns off the lights.

-Vanity Mirror
+Illuminated Vanity Mirror